 • Activities: Roots

 In 2013, I edited and reorganized the information into the website section, Design Class.
 The information was split into several files: Creative Problem Solving, The Design Process, and Design basics.
 By this time, I had noticed the trend to 'sound bites' and lists.
-The activities were combined into one file, 10 tips for better ideas.
+The activities were combined into one file, How to be a better creative problem solver.

 Prep materials: 1992-93